klharp/Plotly-Dashboard-Bellybutton-Diversity/README.md

 ## Step 1: Plotly

-1. Used the D3 library to read in `samples.json`.
+1. Used the D3 library to read in the provided `samples.json`.

-2. Occupied the dropdown menu.
+2. Occupied the dropdown menu to allow for selection individual samples to see the data.
+Sample 940 is the default.

-3. Created a horizontal bar chart  to display the top 10 OTUs found in that individual.
+3. Created a horizontal bar chart to display the top 10 OTUs found in each individual sample.

     ![Bar Chart](Images/bar.png)

-4. Created a bubble chart that displays each sample.
+4. Created a bubble chart that displays each sample's values by OTU ID.

     ![Bubble Chart](Images/bubble.png)

-5. Displayed the sample metadata, i.e., an individual's sample demographic information as key-value pairs.
+5. Displayed the sample metadata as key-value pairs.

     ![Meta Data](Images/meta.png)